Geolocation

 These settings are for the map display on an item/show page.

-These settings are for integration of the geolocation map into the site menu and the contribution plugin's form.
+These settings are for integration of the geolocation map into browse pages, and into the Contribution plugin's form.

-• Add map to contribution form: click to make active.
-Note that this will only work if you have the Contribution plugin installed and active.
+- Add map to contribution form: Note that this will only work if you have the Contribution plugin installed and active.

 Geolocation adds a Map tab to the options for adding or editing an item (admin/item/edit and admin/item/add pages).
 When adding metadata for an item, click on the Map tab to add a location.